Frank Pilato: Career

 At a young age he succeeds in performing the "24 Capricci per chitarra" (Niccolò Paganini) recorded and produced by Relaxo Record in a limited edition copies.

 At the age of 29, he replaces Allan Holdsworth in the last chapter of the "STORIES" trilogy by Maestro Andrea Marcelli.

 In 2014 and 2015, he plays at the Berlin Jazz Festival: Berlin Jazz Festival. the most important international jazz festival and in the same year he was cited in the Italian cultural institute in Berlin, Los Angeles and Paris.

 He takes part in the official Allan Holdsworth album tribute entitled: "Y.O.U."

 His last work, "SPETTRI" was produced from "Toscana 100 bands", a project of the region of Tuscany for LIZARD RECORD.

-Live and studio: Jeff Berlin, Gary Willis, Rose Villain, Andrea Marcelli, Dave Carpenter, Sophie Ellis Bextor, Garden Wall, Jolly Rox, Mitch Forman, Francesco Artusato, Allan Holdsworth, Ludovico Fulci, Matt Toka, Passogigante, Philippe Ciminato, Tobias Relenberg, Michael Angelo Batio, Sushi Rain, Miranda, Frank Gambale, Paolo Fattorini, Andrea "Tower" Torricini, Michael Johnson Bop Quartet, Carmelo Leotta, Leonardo Rossi, Y.O.U., Plebs and many more.
+Live and studio: Jeff Berlin, Gary Willis, Rose Villain, Andrea Marcelli, Dave Carpenter, Sophie Ellis Bextor, Garden Wall, Jolly Rox, Mitch Forman, Francesco Artusato, Allan Holdsworth, Ludovico Fulci, Matt Toka, Passogigante, Philippe Ciminato, Alessandro Seravalle, Tobias Relenberg, Michael Angelo Batio, Sushi Rain, Miranda, Frank Gambale, Paolo Fattorini, Andrea "Tower" Torricini, Michael Johnson Bop Quartet, Carmelo Leotta, M° Leonardo Rossi, Y.O.U., Plebs and many more.